DavidWaumsley/NoScriptShow/content/blog/2023/ep1.md

 And what’s the point of this?
 It looks like a pretty, pretty bare bones website at the moment.

 \[00:08:05\] **David Waumsley:** Yeah, it is.
-And that’s intentional. we thought about this after we did the show that it might be best to demonstrate it because as we know with the podcast that you are still reading there, your site has had to change over time.
+And that’s intentional. we thought about this after we did the show that it might be best to demonstrate it because as we know with the chat that you are still reading there, your site has had to change over time.

 We thought, we’ll start with something as simple as you possibly can make it, and then we can use this as we learn or explain what we’ve been learning over the time.
 We can actually put that to practical applications and show it on the site.
 And maybe, I think when it goes to diving into some of the code, which I’ll.